Showing posts with label Other. Show all posts

 I Am The Law!

-Have you ever booted up something that instantly felt cheap and tacky yet you spent hours playing and never once considered hitting the reset button?
+Have you ever booted up something that instantly felt cheap and tacky, yet you spent hours playing and never once considered hitting the reset button?
 Think Club Drive for the Atari Jaguar...
 Well, here is a game by Gremlin Graphics that tries to blend two genres: car racing and a quiet walk through rough neighbourhoods.

-If you hadn't already guessed, we're one of the heroes in blue but, no ordinary policeman.
+If you hadn't already guessed, we're one of the heroes in blue, but no ordinary policeman.
 No, we're a Techno Cop under orders to take down various members of the DOA - Death On Arrival.
-This is a huge gang of thugs who enjoy fast cars, live in abandoned buildings and look like extras from a Death Wish movie!
+This is a huge gang of thugs who enjoy fast cars, live in abandoned buildings, and look like extras from a Death Wish movie!

 Being a Techno Cop must be cool because they get to drive a VMAX Turbo Interceptor sports car and use a Magnum to kill anyone they don't like the look of.
-That's about as technical as it gets and I love that simplicity!
+That's about as technical as it gets, and I love that simplicity!
 So, ignoring first impressions, I booted up this apparently crude and violent arcade game.

 Shall we take a gander at a screenshot from the racing part...